TrustierSquid/EnqbatorReactTakeHome/README.md

 # To View the frontend page:

-Pull the clone the repo
+Clone the repository and then
 cd into oakGovClone/
 ```
 cd oakGovClone